lubeda/EspHoMaTriXv2/README.md

 ***Parameters***
 See [icon details](#icons-and-animations)

-- **frame_duration** (optional, ms): in case of a gif file the component tries to read the default interval for each frame.
-The default/fallback interval is 192 ms. In case you need to override the default value set the duration per icon.
+- **frame_duration** (optional, ms): in case of a GIF-file the component tries to read the default interval for each frame.
+The default/fallback interval is 192 ms. In case you need to override the default value, set the duration per icon.
-- **pingpong** (optional, boolean): in case of a gif file you can reverse the frames instead of starting from the first frame.
+- **pingpong** (optional, boolean): in case of a GIF-file you can reverse the frames instead of starting from the first frame.

-- **file** (Exlusive, filename): a local filename
+- **file** (Exclusive, filename): a local filename
-- **url** (Exclusive, url): an URL to download the icon
+- **url** (Exclusive, url): a URL to download the icon
-- **lameid** (Exclusive, number): the ID from the lametric icon database
+- **lameid** (Exclusive, number): the ID from the LaMetric icon database

 ## Control your display

-A lot of features are accessible with actions, you can use in your yaml
+A lot of features are accessible with actions, you can use in your YAML.

 ### Local actions/lambdas